 Students will dress appropriately for class.
 Clothing should be clean and comfortable.
 Shoes must be worn at all times.
+May not wear tank tops, short crop tops (midriff must be covered), low cut or revealing attire.

 F. Smoking Policy - 1251